informalsystems/quint/doc/adr004-effect-system.md

 export interface StateVariable {
   /* The variable name */
   name: string,
-  /* The id of the expression on which the state variable ocurred */
+  /* The id of the expression un which the state variable occurred */
   reference: bigint
 }
 ```